defifuture/erc20-batched-meta-transactions/README.md

 In order to test the gas efficiency of the `processMetaBatch()` function, I decided to do the following tests:

 - **Test #1 (reference point):** This is a normal on-chain token transfer transaction, which serves as a reference point (a score to beat).
-Gas used per meta transaction must be better than this reference point.
+The gas used per meta transaction must be better than this reference point.
-- **Test #2:** A `processMetaBatch()` transaction where relayer, sender and receiver in all meta transactions is the same address (1 sender/relayer/receiver for M meta transactions).
+- **Test #2:** A `processMetaBatch()` transaction where the relayer, sender and receiver in all meta transactions is the same address (1 sender/relayer/receiver for M meta transactions).
-- **Test #3:** A `processMetaBatch()` transaction where relayer and sender are one address, and receiver is another one - in all meta transactions (1 sender/relayer, 1 receiver for M meta transactions).
+- **Test #3:** A `processMetaBatch()` transaction where the relayer and sender are one address, and the receiver is another one - in all meta transactions (1 sender/relayer, 1 receiver for M meta transactions).
-- **Test #4:** A `processMetaBatch()` transaction where relayer and sender are one address, but receiver is a different address in every meta transaction (1 sender/relayer, M receivers for M meta transactions).
+- **Test #4:** A `processMetaBatch()` transaction where the relayer and sender are one address, but the receiver is a different address in every meta transaction (1 sender/relayer, M receivers for M meta transactions).
-- **Test #5:** A `processMetaBatch()` transaction where relayer is one address, senders are many addresses (different in every meta tx), and receiver is 1 address which the same in every meta tx (1 relayer, M senders, 1 receiver for M meta transactions).
+- **Test #5:** A `processMetaBatch()` transaction where the relayer is one address, senders are many addresses (different in every meta tx), and the receiver is 1 address which the same in every meta tx (1 relayer, M senders, 1 receiver for M meta transactions).
-- **Test #6:** A `processMetaBatch()` transaction where relayer is one address, but senders and receivers are a different address (even from each other) in every meta transaction (1 relayer, M senders, M receivers for M meta transactions).
+- **Test #6:** A `processMetaBatch()` transaction where the relayer is one address, but senders and receivers are a different address (even from each other) in every meta transaction (1 relayer, M senders, M receivers for M meta transactions).
 This test is **the most important** one for the hypothesis.

 All the tests were run with different batch sizes: